thriveweb/trh2/content/pages/about.md

     the forefront of equine diagnostics.
 We provide medicine and surgery services, enabling us to provide the most up to date and appropriate care for both our patients and their owners.

+    Our experienced vets are committed exclusively to treating equines of all shapes and sizes and are contactable directly to discuss ongoing cases or to simply ask for advice.
   title: About Us
 aboutSection2:
   icon1Image: /images/uploads/about-icon-1.svg